Tendoo/cloud-breeze/README.md

 class Handler extends TendooHandler
 ```

-This parent class `...\TendooHandler` will add support for Tendoo specific exceptions, and you'll have the capacity in your own handle to extends it.
+This parent class `Tendoo\Core\Exceptions\TendooHandler` will add support for Tendoo specific exceptions, and you'll have the capacity in `App\Http\Exceptions\Handler` to add your own behaviours.

 ## Known Issue
 When you attempt to reset the system using `php artisan reset`, make sure to delete the cookie on your browser.
 You might just try to disconnect before resetting.
 We we're unable so far to delete cookies before "resetting" the system.